Girl Singing (Hals): Location, owners, exhibitions, and authenticity

 Since May 2025, Girl Singing and Boy Playing the Violin have been in the shared possession of the Frans Hals Museum (Haarlem) and the Mauritshuis (The Hague), which intend to take turns in showing them together as a pair.
 Before that, they were in the collection of Jordan Saunders and the late Thomas A. Saunders III.

 Girl Singing had always been in private ownership and changed hands several times.
 Often its whereabouts was not known to the public.
 At the time Hofstede de Groot compiled his 1910 Catalogue Raisonné of the Dutch masters, it was owned by American railway financier Charles T. Yerkes, who developed what would become the Bakerloo and Piccadilly lines of the London Underground.

 Girl Singing was not included in the 1962 centenary exhibition at the Frans Hals Museum.
 In 1989–1990 the painting was shown at the National Gallery of Art Frans Hals exhibition in Washington, D.C., the Royal Academy, London, and the Frans Hals Museum.
 From March 2023 to January 2025 Girl Singing was on loan to the Virginia Museum of Fine Arts ("VMFA"), where it could be seen in an exhibition titled Elegance and Wonder: Masterpieces of European Art from the Jordan and Thomas A. Saunders III Collection.
-While it was on loan to the VMFA it travelled to London (the National Gallery) and Amsterdam (the Rijksmuseum) for Frans Hals exhibitions (2023–2024) but not to Berlin (Gemäldegalerie) for a similar 2024 exhibition there, Frans Hals—Meister des Augenblicks (approximately: Frans Hals—Master of the Momentary Glance).
+While it was on loan to the VMFA it travelled to London (the National Gallery) and Amsterdam (the Rijksmuseum) for Frans Hals exhibitions (2023–2024) but not to Berlin (Gemäldegalerie) for a similar 2024 exhibition there, Frans Hals—Meister des Augenblicks.

 Claus Grimm did not include Girl Singing in his 1989 catalogue of Hals's complete works (Das Gesamtwerk).
 Otherwise it has generally been regarded by the reliable writers and by the curators as an authentic Frans Hals work, and attributed accordingly in the catalogues.
 For example, Girl Singing is no. 118 in Hofstede de Groot's Catalogue Raisonné and is also included with an illustration at p.
 68 in Wilhelm Valentiner's exhaustive 1923 catalogue of Hals's paintings.
 In Frans Dony's 1976 catalogue of Hals's works it is no. F312.
 It is no. 25 in Seymour Slive's catalogue for the 1990 Hals exhibition at the Royal Academy, London.

+(Scroll down to the external links for detailed provenance, exhibition, and literature lists.)